Automotive engineers design, develop and manufacture vehicles such as cars, motorbikes, buses and trucks and their engineering systems

-Working hours are typically 9am to 5pm, Monday to Friday, possibly with some extra hours.
+You'll typically be expected to work 9am to 5pm, Monday to Friday, possibly with some extra hours.
 Some jobs may involve shift work, including evenings and weekends.
 Positions within the motorsport industry may require weekend and out-of-hours working to support events and deadlines.

-Once you have built up significant experience, you may be able to carry out contracting work and set your own hours.
+Once you've built up significant experience, you may be able to carry out contracting work and set your own hours.
 If you wish to take a career break you'll need to keep your technical knowledge and skills up to date.

 You usually need to have a degree to become an automotive engineer and relevant subjects include:

 It isn't essential for you to have a pre-entry postgraduate qualification but it can be useful, particularly if it provides specific training or knowledge for specialist roles.
-To find out about available qualifications, search for postgraduate courses in automotive engineering.
+To see what's on offer, search for postgraduate courses in automotive engineering.

-It's useful if your first degree or Masters is accredited by a relevant professional body, such as the Institution of Mechanical Engineers (IMechE) as it can help you to achieve the status of chartered engineer at a later date.
+It's useful if your first degree or Masters is accredited by a relevant professional body, such as the Institution of Mechanical Engineers (IMechE) as this will help you to achieve the status of incorporated or chartered engineer at a later date.
 Details of accredited courses are available at Engineering Council - Accredited Course Search.

 If you have an engineering foundation degree or HND only, you may be able to start in a technician post.
 You'll then need further qualifications to progress to engineer level but some employers will support further study.